gamesbook/pyprototypr/docs/source/card_decks.rst

 ===============
 `↑ <table-of-contents_>`_

-**protograf** is by no means the only tool for creating decks of cards;
+**protograf** is by no means the only tool for creating decks of cards.
-numerous other options exist; both free and commercial.
+Numerous other options exist, both free and commercial.
 Some of the free / open-source ones are listed below.

 Inclusion of these links does **not** constitute a recommendation of them or